Reviewed by Clive Flood, Chief Operating Officer | June 2023.

-Having prepared a large number of successful software development R&D claims for our clients – ranging from FTSE 250 companies with turnovers over £3700m to new start-up companies with little turnover – we know from experience that a clear and full understanding of the R&D legislation and software development is key to making a successful claim.
+Having prepared a large number of software development R&D tax claims for our clients – ranging from FTSE 250 companies with turnovers over £3700m to new start-up companies with little turnover – we know from experience that a clear and full understanding of the R&D legislation and software development is key to making a claim.

 So when determining whether a company qualifies for a claim, it’s not the type of business that’s important.
-In fact, all you need to consider when identifying any R&D project are the advance being sought, the technological uncertainty around the project, and the boundaries of R&D, specifically:
+In fact, all you need to consider when identifying any R&D project is the advance being sought, the technological uncertainty around the project, and the boundaries of R&D, specifically:

 An advance means an advance in overall knowledge or capability, not a company’s own state of knowledge or capability alone.
 The advance may be a genuinely appreciable improvement to an application of software, provided it’s not simply a trivial change.

 So the kind of questions we’d consider would be: